mdonmez/moves/docs/README.md

-# Moves Documentation
+# moves Documentation

-**Moves** is an AI-powered presentation control system that enables seamless voice-controlled slide navigation during live presentations.
+**moves** is an AI-powered presentation control system that enables seamless voice-controlled slide navigation during live presentations.
 The system uses advanced speech recognition, natural language processing, and machine learning to automatically navigate presentation slides based on what the speaker is saying.

 ## Table of Contents